Home » Home Styling Tips » How to Decorate an Open Concept Home

 How to Decorate an Open Concept Home

 Over the years I’ve lived in quite few homes, that’s just how life has unfolded.
 From a super boxy but cute 1920’s cottage to a remodeled open layout ranch style house to most recently a Northwest Contemporary multi-level home – I’ve tried them all it seems.
 And you know, they all have their charm as well as a host of challenges.
-One thing I noticed, in my own homes and with clients, is that open concept spaces can be harder to style than it first seems.
+One thing I noticed, in my own homes and with clients, is that open concept floor plans can be harder to style than it first seems.
 Many people might feel like bigger means easier, but with one wall leading to another and areas used for many different purposes, it starts to get tricky.
 Well, good thing I’ve gathered some tricks along the way.
 So, keep reading for all my tips on how to decorate open concept home

 open concept home: stock photo